 Typical services are: informing a senior manager about an issue by email, consulting to an operational manager about a specific issue or dealing with the media.

 The key aspect is to determine how well your products and services support your internal stakeholders/customers, and hence the organizational goals and objectives.
+This shows how it is important to measure your PR team’s performance.

 In a practical sense, the most important stakeholders are those who pay or approve payment of the bills, ie your boss, the highest-level person or committee who approve the PR budget, etc. You need to satisfy these stakeholders as a priority as well as other senior management who deal with the department.
 You may engage in joint activities with other departments like HR or Marketing, and so they may agree to pay some of the cost of your work on joint projects using social media, photography, sponsorship, etc. You need to keep them satisfied with the perceived value for money they receive.
 There are also indirect or associated stakeholders who gain from the services of the department, but who don’t necessarily contribute to the cost of those efforts.